bloxstreet/support/guides/admin-guide.md

 {: .text-grey-dk-000 }
 {: .no_toc }

+When executing commands, be sure to type at least 50% of the player's username.

 | Command Name | Description |
 |:-------------|:------------|
 | :respawn / :res / :refresh / :ref | You can respawn yourself and anybody who may request it.
 You may NOT do :respawn all or respawn users who do not request a respawn. |